 Auckland boat rental

 The city of Auckland lies on an isthmus between the Mangere Inlet and the Tamaki River.
 Two harbours are surrounding this isthmus: Waitematā Harbour to the North, which opens to the Pacific Ocean and Manukau Harbour to the south, which opens West to the Tasman Sea.
 What better location could you think of to start your boat rental holiday in New Zealand.
 The surrounding hills are covered in rainforest, and the landscape is scattered with dormant volcanoes.
 Experience a multitude of natural beauty on land with tours and walks and water with speed boat and catamaran rental.
+The added options of water activities are almost limitless with whale watching, scuba diving, kayaking, and surfing.
+Take your pick but also choose your time in the Southern Hemisphere as Auckland has a subtropical climate with heavy rain from May to December, and summer and autumn from November to April, are peak travel times.
+The heart of Auckland sailing is the Viaduct basin at the bottom of the central city and near the main ferry terminal.
+Don’t forget to stop at one of many bars and restaurants for a glass of New Zealand Chardonnay.

 Why rent a boat on holiday in Auckland?